raindrum/raindrum.github.io/lawsearch.md

 Next, go to `Settings > Manage Search Engines`.
 From there, click "Add", and paste the address in the URL field.

 <script>
-document.getElementById("bookmarkURL").innerHTML = window.location.href.replace(window.location.search, '').replace(window.location.hash, '') + "?%s";
+document.getElementById("bookmarkURL").innerHTML = window.location.origin + window.location.pathname + "?%s";
 </script>

 Either way, you'll also need to designate a keyword.
 I use "ls" (for "law search"), but anything works.